Blog/Hexarelin Dosage Guide: Protocols

 What is the best hexarelin dosage for beginners?

-Start with 100 mcg once daily, injected subcutaneously on an empty stomach.
-This produces 70-90% of the maximal GH response.
-Run for 4-6 weeks, then take 6-8 weeks off.
+Start with 100 mcg once daily, subcutaneously, on an empty stomach in the morning.
+This captures 70 to 90% of the maximal GH response at 1.0 mcg/kg while keeping cortisol and prolactin moderate.
+Run for 4 to 6 weeks, then take 6 to 8 weeks off before repeating.

 How long can I run hexarelin before it stops working?

-GH response declines 31% after 1 week and 45% after 16 weeks.
-Recovery to 100% takes 4 weeks off.
-Most protocols recommend 4-6 week cycles.
+Your GH response declines 31% after 1 week and bottoms out at 55% after 16 weeks.
+Full recovery to 100% takes just 4 weeks off.
+Most protocols cap cycles at 4 to 6 weeks to stay in the high-return window.

 Does hexarelin raise cortisol and prolactin?